azare/beautiful-jekyll/_posts/2023-07-10-About-the-trip.md

 last_modified_at: 2023-07-10T09:44:00-09:00
 ---

 On February 25, 2022 my mother lost her short battle with Stage 4 Lung Cancer.
-Since the time of her death I've picked back up my love for motorcycling and discovered that I enjoy long solo motorcycle camping trips.
-This trip is to continue stepping out of my confort zone and push my physical and mental abilities.
+My father passed away 2 months prior to her from complications from COPD.
+Since the time of their death I’ve picked back up my love for motorcycling and discovered that I enjoy long solo motorcycle camping trips.
+This trip is to continue stepping out of my comfort zone and push my physical and mental abilities.
 And what a better cause than to raise money for the American Lung Association as I continue my journey.

 ![Live Unpaused]({{ site.url }}/assets/img/LUPML0Logo.jpg){: .mx-auto.d-block :}